cyanit/Bitwig-Studio-Presets/README.md

 # Bitwig-Studio-Presets
-A collection of Bitwig Studio 2.x presets
+A collection of Bitwig Studio 2.x presets I made.
+Have fun!

 ## Info
 These are all presets I submitted to the monthly preset competition + a few more that are a bit smaller.
 If you have questions or ideas for improvements, don´t hesitate to ask me.
 You can find me on the Bitwig Community Discord, im almost always online (.
 Leo .).